gbro3n/recruiter-email-domains/README.md

 ## Contributing

 This repository is an invite for others to share domains via pull request.
-Please try to order alphabetically before submitting pull requests (you can use the `orderDomainFile.js` script to sort domains in the file if required).
+Please try to order alphabetically before submitting pull requests (you can use the `cleanDomainFile.js` script to sort and de-dupe domains in the file if required).

 ```
-$ node orderDomainFile.js uk-recruiter-email-domains.txt
+$ node cleanDomainFile.js uk-recruiter-email-domains.txt
 ```